douglaz/psl/GettingStarted:CLI.md

 ```

 ### What did it do?
-Now that we've run our first program that performs collective classification to infer where some people live based on some known facts about living locations and friendship links, let's understand how to define the underlying model, provide data to the model and infer the unknown values.
+Now that we've run our first program that performs collective classification to infer where some people live based on some known facts about living locations and friendship links, let's understand the steps that we went through to infer the unknown values: defines the underlying model, provided data to the model and ran inference to classify the unknown values.

-#### Model Definition
+#### Defining a Model
 A model in PSL is a set of weighted logical rules.

 The model is defined inside a text file with the format `.psl`.
 We describe the collective location classification model in the file `simple_cc.psl`.
 Let's have a look at the rules that make up our model: